tommasorigon/India-SequentiaLogit/results.md

 states.shp.f <- fortify(states.shp, region = "ID_1")
 ```

-The graph are obtained as follow, computing the mean of the posterior means.
+The graphs are obtained as follow, leveraging the posterior median of each state-specific effect in the three different models.
 The baseline State `Uttar Pradesh` was fixed equal to 0.

 ```r